kghose/kghose.github.io/diy/notes/impact.md

 sudden torque spikes.
 The claim is that regular bits used by drill/drivers are more likely to fatigue and break with impact drivers.
 These bits have a narrower neck which twists slightly and smoothens out the torque spike.

-## Appropriate uses

-**Drilling holes**: Drill with clutch disengaged\
-**Driving small screws into delicate materials**: Drill with low clutch setting\
-**Driving screws into hard material we are not afraid of stripping**: Impact driver

-### Off brand uses

-**Drilling holes with an impact driver**: They do sell drill bits for that and I suppose you get more torque but I haven't done it.

 ## Impact driver mechanism